SymfonyCasts/api-platform/sfcasts/open-api-spec.md

-# Open Api Spec

-Coming soon...

-This story is a lot more than just how to use API platform because API platform that leverages so many things about modern API APIs and modern API standards that this, it makes this tutorial.
-Let's turn.
-Story is really all about all of the modern concepts and exciting things happening around building an API, so we talked about this interface here.
-This is called that swagger and what swagger is, it is truly just an interface.
-It's just a basically an API documentation interface.
-If you Google for swagger and open their site, you can actually see this on their tools.
-It's called, this is called these Swagger UI.

-Okay.

-It's a little late, just a user interface to visualize and interact with your API or resources.
-It even says without having any of the implementation logic in place.
-Let me show you what I mean by that.
-They have a live demo here where you can see something that looks very similar to what we've been using here.
-The way that swagger works is that up here you pointed at a `swagger.json` File.
-I copy that you were on, put up my browser.
-You can check this out.
-This is a huge JSON file that describes an API.
-This API might not even exist.
-This could just be a uh, a uh, document that you build at the beginning of your API.
-It talks about all of your paths down here, all of the, um, description of those, the parameters on the input, what happens on the output, uh, things related to security on there.
-It basically tries to completely describe how to use your API.
-So if you have one of these, JSON, if you have one of these configuration files, you can plug it into swagger in swagger will generate itself automatically.

-Yeah.
+# OpenAPI Specification

+Confession time: this tutorial is about a *lot* more than just API Platform.
+The world of APIs has undergone *massive* changes over the past few years, introducing new hypermedia formats, standards, specifications, performance tools and more!
+API Platform lives right in the middle of these: bringing bleeding-edge best practices right into your app.
+If you want to understand API Platform, you need to understand modern API development.

+I told you earlier that what we're looking at is called Swagger.
+Swagger is basically an API documentation interface - a sort of, interactive README.
+Google for Swagger and open their site.
+Under tools, the one *we're* using is called Swagger UI.

+Yep!

+> Swagger UI allows anyone to visualize and interact with your API's resources
+> without having any of the implementation in place.

+Literally, you could first *describe* your API - what endpoints it has, what it returns, what fields to expect - and use Swagger UI to visualize your future API, *before* writing even *one* line of code for it.

+Let me show you what I mean: they have a live demo here where you can see something that looks *very* similar to our API docs.
+See that `swagger.json` URL on top?
+Copy that, open a new tab, and paste.
+Woh!
+It's a *huge* JSON file that describes the API! *This* is how Swagger UI works: it reads then JSON file, then builds the visual, interactive interface.
+Heck, this API might not even *exist*!
+As long as you have this JSON file, you can view it in Swagger.

+The JSON file contains all your paths, a description of each, the parameters of the input, what happens on the output, things related to security... it basically tries to *completely* describe your API.

+So *if* you have one of these JSON configuration files, you can plug it into Swagger UI and... boom!
+You get a rich, descriptive interface.

+## Hello OpenAPI

-Now this configuration format is actually called OpenAPI.
-So swagger is the user interface, but what it's consuming here as a format and agreed upon official SPEC format called the OpenAPI Specification to make things more confusing, that specification itself, you still also be called `swagger`, but starting an OpenAPI 3.0 it's called `openapi`.
-And then swagger is, it just is just the user interface for it.
+The format of this file is called OpenAPI.
+So, Swagger UI is the interface and it understands this sort of, official spec format for describing APIs called OpenAPI.
+To make things a bit *more* confusing, the OpenAPI spec *used* to be called Swagger.
+Starting with OpenAPI 3.0, it's called OpenAPI and Swagger is just the interface part.

-Of course this is a really cool idea, but you know it's already enough work just to build an Api, let alone build an API and to try to like build and maintain giant document about your API, which is why we don't have to do this inside of Api Platform and API platform.
-The whole thing is about creating these resources and configuring them.
-We haven't done any configuration yet, but we're going to be able to decide.
-We're gonna be able to customize how our resources are exposed.
-He kept bought from then takes that configuration would give it to both create our API, but also to create one of these OpenAPI specifications.
-Check this out.
-Go to `/api/docs.json` we have one of those OpenAPI documentation things.
-Yeah, it's been great for us automatically and actually you notice it says `swagger: "2.0:"` up here.
-You can also do `?spec_version=3`.
-This actually gives you an OpenAPI 3 so this is the latest version of the format, not that that is that important on our documentation homepage.
-If you view source on this, you'll see that the data from this end point here was already being included on the page and a little `swagger-data` `<script>` and our documentation was set up to automatically read that.
-So that's why this page is being, is generating is generated automatically based off of our OpenAPI Specification, which Oh, a API Platform is giving us for free.

-You can also add the `?spec_version=3` to this page.
-You'll see it changes to `OAS3` not much really changes in the API and the uh, and the frontend of this.
-But uh, this technically uses behind the scenes.
-Now, uh, it's using the uh, latest OpenAPI information which has an old couple of extra things in it.

-Okay.

-So being able to have this, having this OpenAPI Specification automatically gives us the Swagger UI automatically, which is incredible.
-But just to kind of get you thinking about the importance of this swagger is actually more than just this UI.
-They also other tools or for example, the Swagger Code Generation, which is where you can actually generate an SDK in many different languages.
-Based off of that.
-This is something that we're going to talk about later.

-Yeah,
+Phew!

+Anyways, this is all really cool... but creating an API is already enough work, without needing to try to build and maintain this gigantic JSON document.
+Which is why Api Platform does it for you.

+Remember: API Platform's philosophy is this: create some resources, tweak any configuration you need - we haven't done that, but will soon - and let API Platform *expose* those resources as an API.
+It does that, but to be an *extra* good friend, it *also* creates an OpenAPI specification.
+Check it out: go to `/api/docs.json`.

+Hello giant OpenAPI spec document!
+Notice it says `swagger: "2.0:"` up here.
+OpenAPI version 3 is still pretty new, so API Platform 2 still uses the old format.
+Add `?spec_version=3` to the URL to see... yep!
+This is that same document in the latest format.

+Now, go back to our API doc homepage and view the HTML source.
+Ha!
+The OpenAPI JSON data is *already* being included on this page via a little `swagger-data` script tag! *That* is how this page is working!

+To generate Swagger UI from OpenAPI version 3, you can add the same `?spec_version=3` to the URL .
+Yep, you can see the `OAS3` tag.
+That doesn't change a *lot* on the frontend, but there *are* a few new things pieces of information that Swagger can now use thanks to the new spec version.

+## What else Can OpenAPI Do?
+Code Generation!

+But... other than the fact that it gives us this nice Swagger UI, why should we care that there's some giant OpenAPI JSON spec being created behind the scenes?
+Back on the Swagger site, one of the *other* tools is called Swagger CodeGen: a tool for creating an SDK for your API in almost any language!
+Think about it: if your API is fully-documented in a machine-understandable language, shouldn't we be able to generate a JavaScript or PHP library that's *customized* for talking with your API?
+You totally can!

-there was, the last thing I want to point out is in addition to the end points, the OpenAPI specification also has information about your what are called models.
-Right now we have a `CheeseListing`, a model, and it exposes it to her information on the bottom, since we have a `CheeseListening` model and check the Sada already knows that `id` an `integer` and somehow knows that this is a `readonly`.
-We'll talk about why this is readonly a little bit.
-It also knows that a `price` is an `integer`, which is amazing.
+The last thing I want to point out is that, in addition to the endpoints, or "paths", the OpenAPI specification also has information about "models".
+In the JSON spec, scroll *all* the way to the bottom: it describes our `CheeseListing` model and the fields to expect when sending an receiving this model.
+You can see this same info in Swagger.

-Okay,

-and that to `createdAt` is a `string`, but it's a string and a `datetime`.

-Okay.
+And woh!
+It somehow *already* knows that the `id` is an `integer` and that it's `readonly`.
+It also knows price is an `integer` and `createdAt` is a string in a `datetime` format.
+That's awesome!
+API Platform *reads* that information directly from our code, which means that our API docs stay accurate without us needing to think about that.
+We'll learn more about how that works along the way.

-The second I'll show you where some of that information is coming from, but it's actually being read from our code.
-Before we get there, we need to talk about one other really important thing that we're already seeing in that is the JSON-LD and hydra format.
+But before we get there, we need to talk about one other *super* important thing that we're already seeing: the JSON-LD and Hydra format that's being returned by our API responses.

-Okay.

-That is coming back and our API responses.